joa/hector/README.md

 }
 ```

-This will match a GET request that starts with <em>user</em>, followed by an arbitrary string which is bound to the variable `publicKey` and ends with arbitrary data.
+This will match a GET request that starts with *user*, followed by an arbitrary string which is bound to the variable `publicKey` and ends with arbitrary data.
 Here are some examples that are matched by this definition:

 * /user/hector